The Moonlight Pethers by Abraham, Henry and Sebastian Pether

 The works portray the Old Town walls bathed in light and surrounded by water, revealing God’s House Tower’s previously prominent coastal position overlooking the sea.
 The Pether paintings offer a glimpse back in time, prompting us to consider how significant changes to the shoreline have shaped our modern city and subsequently positioned God’s House Tower inland.

-The renowned Pether family were renowned landscape painters who lived and worked in Southampton in the 1800s.
-This selection of romantic landscapes by Abraham, and his sons Sebastian and Henry depict a lost, intriguing scene from the city’s past, and represent the dramatic changes to the urban coastline GHT has witnessed during its 700-year life, making them a perfect introduction for this new era in GHT’s history, as it prepares to welcome new audiences when it reopens later this year.
+The Pether family were renowned landscape painters who lived and worked in Southampton in the 1800s.
+This selection of romantic landscapes by Abraham, and his sons Sebastian and Henry depict a lost, intriguing scene from the city’s past, and represent the dramatic changes to the urban coastline GHT has witnessed during its 700-year life, making them a perfect introduction for this new era in GHT’s history, as it prepares to welcome new audiences when it reopened in 2019.

 The Pethers were recognised for their skill in depicting moonlight, sunsets and fire scenes.
 Following in their father’s footsteps, Henry and Sebastian created further works depicting Southampton Town Quay in close proximity to the coast, and GHT’s prominent position directly overlooking the water.